sarchlab/akita/doc/hook_system.md

 }
 ```

-In this example, we see that before the component handles the event, it calles the `InvokeHook` function with an argument called `ctx`.
-When this function is called, all the hooks that attach to the hookable object will be triggered.
-The hookable object invokes hooks, providing the `HookCtx` object that carries all the information related to the point that the hook is invoked.
+In this example, we see that before the component handles the event, it calls the `InvokeHook` function with an argument called `ctx` (short for context).
+The `InvokeHook` function simply triggeres all the hooks, providing the `ctx` information, in the order that are applied.
+The `HookCtx` object that carries all the information related to the point that the hook is invoked.
 The `Domain` field in the `HookCtx` struct is the hookable object.
-The `Now` field is the virtual time that the hook is called.
-Finally, the `Pos` and the `Item` is related to the reason why the hook is called.
+The `Now` field is the virtual time that the hook is invoked.
+Finally, the `Pos` and the `Item` denotes the reason why the hook is called.

 Examples of `HookPos` include `HookPosBeforeEvent` and `HookPosAfterEvent` , which are to be used before and after the event handling, respectively.
 Users can also define customized hook position as a global variable as follows.